8 Ways to Optimize Your Litigation Workflow

 Let’s walk through a few smart ways to tighten up your workflow, cut down on human error, and bring your legal technology up to speed.

-1. Identify Your Worst Roadblocks
+1. Identify the Worst Roadblocks in Your Legal Workflow Automation

 As mentioned, it’s important to figure out where your workflow gets stuck before you look for solutions.